DIDSR/hybrid-breastCT/README.md

 - Applies detector Quantum Detection Efficiency (QDE) using CsI thickness.
 - Generates projections of inserted calcs using TIGRE’s GPU-accelerated ray tracing.

----

 ### Blurring and Insertion
 - Applies detector blur using Modulation Transfer Function (MTF).
 - Combines simulated calc projections with real patient projections to create hybrid projection images.

----

 ### Reconstruction Pipeline
 - Supports multiple algorithms: FDK, SART, CGLS, and MLEM.
 - Includes configurable apodization filters (e.g., Ram-Lak, Hann).

----

 ### VOI Extraction and Display
 - Extracts signal-present and signal-absent VOIs for downstream training, testing, or reader studies.
 - Displays VOIs as 3D VOIs or 2D maximum intensity projections (MIPs)

----

 ### Metadata Logging and Reproducibility
 - Stores detailed metadata including geometry, material files, densities, spectrum settings, and reconstruction config.
 - Ensures reproducibility and traceability across simulation runs.

-## Requirements
+# Requirements
 1. Install [TIGRE](https://github.com/CERN/TIGRE/blob/master/Frontispiece/python_installation.md) for Python
 2. Install required packages in a new Python environment

 ```
 pip install -r requirements.txt
 ```
-## Getting Started with Other Breast CT Systems
+# Getting Started with Other Breast CT Systems

 This simulation framework is designed to be adaptable across different breast CT platforms.
 While the original implementation uses data from the [Doheny Breast CT system](https://pmc.ncbi.nlm.nih.gov/articles/PMC4376760/), users can integrate their own patient datasets by updating a few key components of the pipeline.

 Below are the parameters and functions you’ll need to modify or replace for compatibility with your system:

----

 ### 1. File Paths and Data Formats
 Update file I/O functions to match your system’s file structure and formats:
 - Replace **segmentation loading** logic in `fxn_load_seg(...)` if your data is in DICOM, NIfTI, or other formats.
 - Adapt `fxn_load_projections_and_geometry(...)` to read your projection files, angle data, and calibration metadata.
 - Update `fxn_getVOIcenters(...)` to generate or supply VOI center coordinates (e.g., from external software or manually).
+VOIs should be contained within the breast.

 ---